stennety/mywebsite/_posts/2023-04-21-revisiting-vietnam-after-23-years.md

 ---
 In October 2000, when I was 11 years old, my parents, younger sister, and I flew to Da Nang, Vietnam, to adopt my youngest sister, Julie.
 Traveling there was the first time any of us had been overseas, and it was a life-changing, eye-opening experience.
 Nearly 23 years later, I decided to return there for a month on a work sabbatical.
-My girlfriend, Nicole, is joining for 16 days of the trip.
 My mom also dug up my and my sister Lisa’s journals from that trip during a recent visit home, and it’s been fun to revisit those.

 ![]({{site.cdn_path}}/2023/04/21/david_lisa_julie.jpeg)